rojo-rbx/rbx-dom/format/binary.md

 ### Referent
 **Type ID `0x13`**
-The `Referent` type represents a specific Instance in the file and is stored as an [Int32](#int32).
-After untransforming a referent, a value of `-1` represents the so-called 'null referent'.
+The `Referent` type represents a specific Instance in the file and is stored as an [`Int32`](#int32).
+After untransforming a `Referent`, a value of `-1` represents the so-called 'null referent'.
 In a `PROP` chunk, a null referent represents a property with no set value: for example, the default value of `ObjectValue.Value`.

-An array of Referents is stored as an array of Int32s, and as a result they are subject to [byte interleaving](#byte-interleaving).
-When reading an array of Referents, they must be read accumulatively.
-That is to say that the 'actual' value of the referent is the value of the read value plus the preceding one.
+An array of `Referent`s is stored as an array of Int32s, and as a result they are subject to [byte interleaving](#byte-interleaving).
+When reading an array of `Referent`s, they must be read accumulatively.
+That is to say that the 'actual' value of the `Referent` is the value of the read value plus the preceding one.

-Without accumulation, referents read from a file may look like this.
+Without accumulation, `Referent`s read from a file may look like this.
 This is **incorrect**:

 | Referent 1 | Referent 2 | Referent 3 | Referent 4 | Referent 5 | Referent 6 |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|